-Airboats are most commonly found in rivers, marshes and shallow waters along the Gulf Coast States in the USA.
-However, they are also popular throughout the world as they are excellent watercraft for calm shallow waterways and can also used in icy areas around the world, from Nebraska to Siberia.
-But, how do these unusual boats work?
+Airboats, also known as fan boats, are most commonly found in rivers, marshes and shallow waters along the Gulf Coast States in the USA.
+They are also popular throughout the world as they are excellent watercraft for calm shallow waterways and can also used in icy areas from Nebraska to Siberia.

 Contents